Orsso/DocuLens/README.md

 # DocuLens

-1
-**📄 Extract and organize PDF images with smart section detection**
+##Extract and organize PDF images with smart section detection

 Modern web app that extracts images from PDFs, automatically detects document sections, and lets you organize everything with a sleek drag & drop interface.